Who Is Jeff Yan? The Trader Who Built Hyperliquid

 Frequently asked questions

-What did Jeff Yan do before crypto?
+What did Jeff Yan do before founding Hyperliquid?

 What is Jeff Yan's educational background?

-How large is the Hyperliquid team?
+How big is the Hyperliquid team?